000

 1. The Death of Third-Party Cookies

-Google plans to fully phase out third-party cookies from Chrome by the end of 2024, following Firefox and Safari, which have already taken similar steps.
+Google plans to fully phase out third-party cookies from Chrome by the end of 2024, following Firefox and Safari.
 This change makes it harder for marketers to target customers using third-party data from ad networks.
-While this may not mean your keyword-based Google Ads are at risk, your retargeting ads and other kinds of cookie-based advertising may be.
+While keyword-based Google Ads may not be at risk, retargeting ads and other cookie-based advertising may be affected.

 2. Growing Consumer Demand for Privacy